A Decades Long Saxophone Journey

 1. Play lots of songs because that's the whole point of learning the

-song structures and improves your sight reading.
+you to different song structures and improves your sight reading and

 2. Get those songs either through books, or better yet by